 In every entry and exit point transmission tariffs shall be determined for firm and interruptible capacity.
 Considering capacity duration, TSO shall define tariffs for the following capacity products: yearly, quarterly, monthly, daily and within-day capacity.
 The tariff of consumption capacities shall be determined at the domestic exit point

 The determined transmission tariff for yearly capacities and consumption capacities at specific entry and exit points shall not vary during the year and shall apply to the yearly booked capacities and determined consumption capacities at the specific entry and exit points of the Network User.
-The Network User shall pay for the yearly capacities and consumption capacities in equal portions each reporting period,
+The Network User shall pay for the yearly capacities and consumption capacities in equal portions each reporting period, by applying the transmission service prices in force at that time.

 Transmission tariff for quarterly capacity at specific entry and exit points shall be determined once per year for each quarter.
 Transmission tariff for quarterly capacity shall apply for booked respective quarter capacity at specific Network User‘s entry and exit points.
 The Network User shall pay for the quarterly capacities in equal portions each reporting period